EricVoon0516/HCEAuthentication/README.md

 >
 ### Arduino Coding
 > You can refer to the documentation[^1].
+>
 > In this section, I will briefly guide you through the Arduino coding.
+Firstly, you need to prepare yourself an Arduino, regardless which board that you are going to use <sup> (just make ure it is Arduino compatible) </sup>, and install Arduino IDE to your computer.
+You are welcome to use any board other than Arduino <sup> (eg. Raspberry) </sup>, but I am going to use Arduino to demonstrate the implementation of HCE authentication.

 [^1]: The connection of PN532:   https://how2electronics.com/interfacing-pn532-nfc-rfid-module-with-arduino/